dondi/bazaar/giphy-sample-react-classes/README.md

-# React Web Front End Sample
+# React Web Front End Sample Using Classes

 This folder contains a very simple React-based web front end sample that uses the [Giphy API](https://api.giphy.com) to search for then display matching animated GIFs.
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The most recent version of its guide can be found [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+The “style” of component used here is class-based: i.e., components are defined via the definition of a React `Component` subclass.

 ## Setup